 Broadly speaking, the pattern of development found in the locality is that the density of housing decreases from the centre of Chilton Moor towards the south-western edge of the settlement; consequently, larger detached dwellings are found within The Mews and Maiden Law on the opposite side of Redburn Row.
 In assessing the merits of the previous applications for housing at the site, it was considered that it was appropriate for new development to seek to continue this pattern and provide larger dwellings in a scheme of relatively low density, so as to be compatible with the urban/rural fringe location.
-Draft policy H8.46 of the A&D Plan states that the character and density of the site should be appropriate for the urban/rural edge.
+The Council's Development Management SPD states that the character and density of urban/rural edge sites should not be unduly dense, a point reiterated by policy H8.46 of the draft A&D Plan.

 Whilst it is recognised that the number of dwellings, and thus density of development, proposed by the current application is greater than with the previously-approved application and as indicatively suggested by the SHLAA and A&D Plan, it is considered that the layout of the development is such that the scheme would not appear as incongruously dense or result in harm being caused to the character, appearance and visual amenity of the locality.
 In particular, it is considered that the proposed arrangement of the dwellings to site A being set behind the 'village green' open space flanking Redburn Road and Black Boy Road means the scheme will present a green and spacious aspect to the main public vantage points of the new housing.
 Similarly, the development within site B is set back from Redburn Road behind retained verge, trees and hedges, giving the development a 'soft' edge.

-The development will also still include some substantial detached and semi-detached dwellings alongside the smaller semi-detached dwellings and bungalows required to provide a range of affordable housing types within the scheme.
+The development will also still include some substantial detached and semi-detached dwellings alongside the smaller semi-detached dwellings and bungalows required to provide a range of affordable housing types within the scheme and creating an appropriate scale and massing of housing within the development.